User Interface

 The ordering of the icons may be different in your VS Code environment.

-The CMSIS view shows the content of the active projects included in the
+shows the content of the active projects included in the

 solution.
 Each project contains configuration settings, source code files, build settings, and other project-specific